 The main advantage of academic autonomy is continuous learning and evaluation.
-Academic autonomy facilitates change over from hitherto absolute evaluation system (examination centric) to student centric grading system (student learning centric) and to make this a reality, it is essential that the faculty and the students work in tandem, by understanding rules and regulations governing the academic programmes.
+Academic autonomy facilitates changeover from hitherto absolute evaluation system (examination centric) to student learning centric grading system through continuous evaluation and to make this a reality, it is essential that the faculty and the students work in tandem, by understanding rules and regulations governing the academic programmes.